inspec/inspec-aws/README.md

 ### `aws_endpoint`

 A custom endpoint URL can optionally be specified to resources for testing other compatible providers.
 This propagates to the AWS client configuration.
-An example is provided below for [Minio](https://github.com/minio/minio) S3 compatible buckets e.g.
+An example is provided below for [Minio](https://github.com/minio/minio) S3 compatible buckets.

 ```
 title 'Test For  Minio Buckets Existing at a Custom Endpoint'